-This Crock Pot Low Carb Lasagna is the recipe that almost got away.
+This Crock Pot Low Carb Lasagna recipe is the one that almost got away.
 It took me FIVE attempts to perfect, but I can safely say that it was completely worth every tear I shed (and less-than-lady-like word I uttered) into my slow cooker.
-Not only is this no-noodle lasagna absolutely delicious, but it’s become a reader favorite and one of the most popular recipes on my site.
+Not only is this no-noodle lasagna absolutely delicious, but it’s become a reader favorite and one of the best crock pot recipes on my site.